Freight Shipping from Indianapolis to St. Louis

 How much does it cost to ship freight from Indianapolis to St. Louis?

-Full truckload (FTL) rates from Indianapolis, IN to St. Louis, MO currently range from $643-$792 for a standard dry van load over the 299-mile route.
+Full truckload (FTL) rates from Indianapolis, IN to St. Louis, MO currently range $643-$792 (roughly $2.15-$2.65 per mile over 299 miles).
 LTL shipments typically cost $364-$654 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Indianapolis to St. Louis?

-Standard FTL transit from Indianapolis to St. Louis is approximately 5 hrs by truck over 299 miles.
+Standard FTL transit from Indianapolis to St. Louis is approximately 5 hrs by truck over 299 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Indianapolis to St. Louis freight?